yushuowiki/yushuowiki.github.io/_pages/about.md

 # 🔥 <font face="Times New Roman">News</font>

 - 🎉 <font face="Times New Roman">Our team recruits excellent doctoral students, master students, and undergraduate students all the year round.
 We welcome students who are committed and interested to scientific to join us!</font>
-- 🎉 <font face="Times New Roman">CALL FOR PAPERS in Frontiers in Big Data for the special issue “Knowledge Graphs and Big Data Analytics” <a href="https://www.frontiersin.org/research-topics/55177/knowledge-graphs-and-big-data-analytics">[click to submit]</a></font>
+- 🎉 <font face="Times New Roman">CALL FOR PAPERS in Frontiers in Big Data for the special issue “Knowledge Graphs and Big Data Analytics” [Indexed by ESCI] <a href="https://www.frontiersin.org/research-topics/55177/knowledge-graphs-and-big-data-analytics">[click to submit]</a></font>
+- 🎉 <font face="Times New Roman">CALL FOR PAPERS in Mathematics [JCR Q1] Special Issue on Artificial Intelligence and Data Science <a href="https://www.mdpi.com/journal/mathematics/special_issues/458C3I22SA">[click to submit]</a></font>
 - 🎉 <font face="Times New Roman">CALL FOR PAPERS in The European Physical Journal B for the special issue “New frontiers in exploring the dynamics of community structure in online social networks”  (Please make sure the right special issue is selected.) <a href="https://www.editorialmanager.com/epjb/">[click to submit]</a></font>
-- 🎉 <font face="Times New Roman">CALL FOR PAPERS in Mathematics [JCR Q1] Special Issue on Artificial Intelligence and Data Science <a href="https://www.mdpi.com/journal/mathematics/special_issues/458C3I22SA">[click to submit]</a></font>

 # <font face="Times New Roman">Experiences</font>
  <font face="Times New Roman">